My Life With Superficial Siderosis

 Some patients cannot tolerate the drug for various reasons, and even if a patient can take deferiprone, it doesn’t come without its risks which can potentially be life-threatening.
 Deferiprone will not just chelate the iron attached to the brain and spine; it will also remove iron from the blood and may cause anaemia.
 Another severe side effect is neutropenia, which is the lowering of a specific white blood cell that fights off infections, are also a known side effect of deferiprone.

 Not everyone with the Superficial Siderosis will have the same symptoms; it is dependent on the amount of iron on the brain and spine, as well as the location of the iron.
 Sufferers may also have different severities of the symptoms, again depending on how long the iron has been in a specific area.
-One of the most common symptoms among sufferers is hearing loss.
-Other symptoms may include double vision(diplopia), ataxia (muscle coordination problems), headaches, loss of smell (anosmia), neuropathic pain (nerve pain), bowel and bladder function and much more.
+One of the most common symptoms among sufferers is Hearing Loss will affect 95% of Superficial Siderosis patien...
+More.
+Other symptoms may include double vision(diplopia), Superficial Siderosis linked ataxia describes the incoordina...
+More (muscle coordination problems), It is challenging to pinpoint the exact cause of Superficial...
+More, loss of smell ( Superficial siderosis acquired anosmia describes the ...
+More), neuropathic pain (nerve pain), bowel and bladder function and much more.

 My daily life

 Getting into a routine to combat and minimise the persistent symptoms was one of the hardest things I have ever had to do.
 Due to my complete deafness, I cannot hear the alarm on my phone, so I had to invest in an alarm clock with a vibrating pad which goes under my pillow.
 It can give me quite a fright, but at least it wakes me up.
 Back a few years ago, when I was able to work, I was slightly late on one occasion as I did not hear my alarm go off; I had previously never been late for work.